Explore Disability and Debt Topics

 Bankruptcy for Disabled Individuals

-Bankruptcy can make sense even for judgment-proof disabled individuals because: it permanently eliminates debts (judgments expire but can be renewed), it stops all collection activity through the automatic stay, it provides peace of mind, and it may be necessary if you receive non-exempt income or expect your situation to change.
+Bankruptcy can make sense even for judgment-proof disabled individuals because: it permanently eliminates debts (judgments expire but can be renewed), it stops all collection activity through the automatic stay protection in bankruptcy, it provides peace of mind, and it may be necessary if you receive non-exempt income or expect your situation to change.

 Medicaid, Medicare, and Bankruptcy